inesp/inesp.github.io/_posts/2020-06-01-python-mock.md

 **Code: `book.get_review(type="oldest").reviewer.get("name", "unknown")`**

 The arguments of function calls aren't relevant for Mock by default.
-If you need them to be relevant, then what you are looking for are `side_effects` and I tlak about them further down.
+If you need them to be relevant, then what you are looking for are `side_effects` and I talk about them further down.

 ```python
 book = Mock()